 Jon and Greg wrote an afterword for “The Coddling of the American Mind” in the summer of 2021 to be added to a second edition of the book in 2022, but it grew so long that it would have raised the page count and cost of the book substantially.
-Instead, the nine sections of the afterword will be released in nine parts in the coming weeks, here.
+Instead, the nine sections of the afterword will be released in seven parts in the coming weeks, here and at Persuasion.

 - Part 1: Gen Z’s Mental Health Continues to Deteriorate